While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 The best cover letter template

 Here’s the best cover letter template you can use to write your own.
-Either download it as a free Word file or copy and paste the text version, and fill in the blanks (marked with brackets) with your information:
+Download it for free and fill in the blanks with your information:

 Why this is the best cover letter template